Testosterone. Even the word alone sounds manly.

 Here’s a quick recap of what you need to know:

 TRT can help improve some symptoms of low testosterone.
 It may increase your energy levels and libido and improve mild ED.
-Woo!

 TRT isn’t for everyone.
 TRT is usually prescribed to men who have low testosterone due to a medical condition, not naturally low levels that come with age.

 Talk to a healthcare provider if you’re considering hormone replacement therapy.
-They can assess if you have low testosterone levels, whether TRT is safe for you and the right treatment for your symptoms.
+They can assess if you have low testosterone levels, whether TRT is safe for you, and the right treatment for your symptoms.
 They may even recommend other treatments to try before TRT.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at blog@forhims.com!